Writing That Works! Communications Skills for Construction

 - Preparing field construction reports, maintenance reports, and effective interoffice memoranda, including email and memos

 - Challenges of delivering technical information clearly to the public and elected officials

 - Using technology competently when preparing technical documents

 This course is designed for individuals who need to correspond with public citizens and city and county boards/councils.
 You should attend if you write maintenance reports and documentation or if you are interested in becoming a supervisor, are a newly promoted supervisor, or are a supervisor who wishes to improve your communication skills.

 Eric Johnson is an experienced bridge, grading, and concrete inspector.
 He has a degree in comprehensive English education and before coming to work in the construction industry, he was a high school English teacher for several years.
 Johnson uses the skills he developed in that role for the preparation of both technical reports and curriculum for MnDOT training courses, and he also serves as a contributing writer and editor for technical manuals and publications.
-Johnson is currently teaching the "Office and Professional Skills for Public Works" course at North Hennepin Technical College, which is part of the Public Works Certificate curriculum.
+Johnson is currently teaching the "Office and Professional Skills for Public Works" course at the University of Minnesota's College of Continuing and Professional Studies, which is part of the Public Works Certificate curriculum.

 - To the best of our knowledge, this course/activity meets the continuing education requirements for 6.0 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.

 This workshop is presented by the Minnesota Local Technical Assistance Program (LTAP) at the Center for Transportation Studies, University of Minnesota.
 Minnesota LTAP is sponsored by the Minnesota Local Road Research Board (LRRB) and the Federal Highway Administration (FHWA).
 This course is subsidized through funding from LRRB and FHWA.
 This course is subsidized through funding from LRRB and FHWA.